Threadless: History of the company

 A new batch of T-shirts was printed once the previous batch had sold out.
 In 2000, Threadless would print shirts every few months.
 By 2004, the company was printing new shirts every week.
 By 2004, Threadless was big enough that skinnyCorp did not need to continue outside client work.
 The company moved to a larger warehouse space.
 In 2004, profit was around $1.5 million, and in 2006 it jumped to $6.5 million.

 In a 2006 Wired article, Jeff Howe coined the term crowdsourcing.
 Jeff Howe soon associated Threadless with crowdsourcing.

-In 2008, Threadless was featured on the cover of Inc. as “The Most Innovative Small Company in America.”
+In 2008, Threadless was featured on the cover of Inc. as "The Most Innovative Small Company in America."
 Though Nickell did not disclose revenues for the article, Inc. estimated $30 million sales and a 30% profit margin.
 "Threadless completely blurs that line of who is a producer and who is a consumer," said Karim Lakhani, a professor at Harvard Business School who was quoted in the article.
 "The customers end up playing a critical role across all its operations: idea generation, marketing, sales forecasting.
 All that has been distributed."

 In 2010, Abrams Image published Threadless: Ten Years of T-shirts from the World's Most Inspiring Online Design Community, written by Jake Nickell.
 The book features a decade of Threadless designs, interviews with many of the designers, and a year-by-year breakdown of how the company has grown and evolved.

-The company is using a Marketing strategy called Co-creation which is allowing its customers to be the product developers or designers.
+The company's market strategy is called co-creation, allowing its customers to be the product developers or designers.

 In October 2017, Threadless announced that they acquired Bucketfeet, a shoe company specializing in artist-designed footwear.
 Bucketfeet similarly produces on-demand products and has their own network of artists and its net worth was 50 million dollars.
 In 2018, Threadless will integrate Bucketfeet and their artists into its website.

-In summer 2020, when the face covering became a new norm due to COVID-19, Threadless started to sell masks with designs from its art community, stating that the portion of sales would go to a non-profit organization MedShare.
+In summer 2020, when face masks became more common due to COVID-19, Threadless started to sell masks with designs from its art community, stating that the portion of sales would go to a non-profit organization, MedShare.